Skip to main content

 • On Windows: %UserProfile%\_balenarc.yml

 If the file does not already exist, just create it.
+Alternatively, BALENARC_BALENA_URL environment variable can be set to point to "mydomain.com".

 ShellCommand

-bashexport NODE_EXTRA_CA_CERTS='/path/to/ca.crt'
+bashexport NODE_EXTRA_CA_CERTS='/path/to/ca.pem'

-Windows cmd.exeset NODE_EXTRA_CA_CERTS=C:\path\to\ca.crt
+Windows cmd.exeset NODE_EXTRA_CA_CERTS=C:\path\to\ca.pem

-Windows PowerShell$Env:NODE_EXTRA_CA_CERTS="C:\path\to\ca.crt"
+Windows PowerShell$Env:NODE_EXTRA_CA_CERTS="C:\path\to\ca.pem"

 Deploy an application